-Often times I have been asked, how can you afford to travel so much?
+I have been asked, how do you afford to travel so much?
 Wow, you have been to a lot of places, how does your work allow you to travel so much?
 And the list of questions goes on.
 As I was reading a blog that I stumbled upon “How to Travel the World When You’re Broke (Yes, It’s Really Possible”, a quote he said really jumped off the page for me:

-[su_quote]”If travel is not a priority for you, you will always find some other things to spend money on and you’ll never have ‘enough’ money to travel.
+“If travel is not a priority for you, you will always find some other things to spend money on and you’ll never have ‘enough’ money to travel.
 I never have enough money to go shopping or buy a new electronic gadget because I spend my money on travel, so there isn’t much left over for non-priority expenses.
-Everything I do is focused on having more money for travel (and other things I love like sushi, movies, and nice dinners)!” [/su_quote]
+Everything I do is focused on having more money for travel (and other things I love like sushi, movies, and nice dinners)!”

-- Since I am single, I do not have to worry about making sure my plans match with a person to travel with, I am going to go to a location I want to solo or not.
+- Since I am single, I do not have to worry about making sure my plans match with a person to travel with.
+I am going to go to a location I want to solo or not.

 - I choose not to pay for cable, to buy that brand new car, to buy a house, and my list of expenses of things I choose not to have my in life because of my need to TRAVEL!

 - The choices we make are the ones that will make or break what we want to achieve in life.
 For example, if you want that new job, you have to work hard to make that happen.
 If you want to graduate from college, you have to make sure your grades are up.
 If you want to travel, you have to create a budget or cut out the things that you want but not necessarily need to make travel happen.
-I set aside $50 or more each paycheck to save toward travel expenses, which can save me a range from $1300 to $2600 a year, sometimes more if I am able to.
+I set aside $50 or more each paycheck to save toward travel expenses.
+This can save me a range from $1300 to $2600 a year, sometimes more if I am able to.